Royal Coda: 2022–present: To Only A Few At First

 Royal Coda was set to tour as support on Tilian's US headlining Factory Reset Tour in February and March 2022, but the tour was postponed by Tilian a month before the tour was set to start.
 On December 23, 2021, the group released the music video for the stand-alone single "Even If".
 "Even If" was released to digital download and streaming services on January 14, 2022.

 On July 6, 2022, the band announced their third studio album, To Only A Few At First, and released two songs, "We Slowly Lose Hope For Things To Come" and "Screen Time Overload", the former of which had a music video premiere on Blue Swan Records channel on YouTube.
-The band performed as support on Dance Gavin Dance's US summer tour from July 26 to August 24, 2022 along with Body Thief.
+The band performed as support on Dance Gavin Dance's US summer tour from July 26 to August 24, 2022, along with Body Thief.

 In November 2022, it was revealed that drummer Joseph Arrington had retired from touring and performing live shows.
+Joel Turcotte, formerly of Catbamboo, stepped in during Dance Gavin Dance's Headline Tour "An Evening With Friends" in which Royal Coda opened.